Trilateration using Unlabeled Path or Loop Lengths: Paths and Loops

 \begin{definition} We say that $\E$ has $K_{d+2}$ support if it depends only on measurements supported over the $D$ edges corresponding to a $K_{d+2}$ subgraph of $K_n$.
 Specifically, all the columns of the matrix $\E$ are zero, except for at most $D$ of them, and these non-zero columns index edges contained within a single $K_{d+2}$. \end{definition}

-The following is a strengthening of Proposition~\ref{prop:simplex2}, which is proven in~\cite{loopsAlg}. \begin{theorem} Let $d\ge 1$ and $n\ge d+2$.
+The following is proven in~\cite{loopsAlg}. \begin{theorem} Let $d\ge 1$ and $n\ge d+2$.
 Let $\E$ be a $D\times \edgecard$ matrix with rank $r$.
-Suppose that the image $\E(L_{d,n})$, a constructible set, is not of dimension $r$.
+Suppose that $\E(L_{d,n})$, a constructible set, is not of dimension $r$.
 Then $r=D$ and $\E$ has $K_{d+2}$ support. \end{theorem} \begin{remark} Theorem~\ref{thm:linImage} does not hold when $\LN$ is replaced by $M_{d,n}$.
-The linear automorphism group of $\CS^{n-1}_d$ is quite large, and thus provides automorphisms $\A$ of $M_{d,n}$ that have dense support.
-Thus, even if some $\E$ has $K_{d+2}$ support the composite map $\E\A$ would not, and it could still have a small-dimensional image. \end{remark}
+The linear automorphism group of $\CS^{n-1}_d$ arises from all the maps of the form